CSE-FYP-LIX1/Search_Engine/README.md

 1. Add the following jar files into the server/solr-webapp/webapp/WEB-INF/lib directory: jetty-servlets-8.1.14.v20131031.jar jetty-util-8.1.14.v20131031.jar
-2. Edit the server/solr-webapp/webapp/WEB-INF/web.xml file to include the following code: **take code from source** **The code allows the CORS server to queried from all origins**
+2. Edit the server/solr-webapp/webapp/WEB-INF/web.xml file to include the following code: **take code from source**.
+This code allows the SOLR cores to be queried from the website.
 3. Restart the SOLR core using the commmand bin/solr restart.

 *Source: https://opensourceconnections.com/blog/2015/03/26/going-cross-origin-with-solr/*